I-am-Skboss/2-Player-Chess/README.md

 2 player Chess game in python

-Required libraries = Pygame -- Install using code == pip install pygame
+Required libraries = Pygame

+Install pygame using code : (pip install pygame)

 Run VScode or any programming editor you like for python in same folder/directory, then run file.